metpetdb/metpetdb_calculations/README.md

         CustomLog ${APACHE_LOG_DIR}/access.log combined
 	</VirtualHost>

-Remember to replace /path/to/metpetdb/metpetdb_calculations.
+Remember to replace /home/ubuntu/metpetdb/metpetdb_calculations and if you're not running this locally, change 127.0.0.1 to your URL of choice.
 Lastly, we want to edit the apache.conf file:

 	$ sudo nano /etc/apache2/apache2.conf